oppia/oppia-web-developer-docs/Creating-and-modifying-storage-models.md

 _If you miss any info or do not understand some instruction in this wiki page please contact @vojtechjelinek (vojtin.j@gmail.com)._

-The purpose of this wiki is to provide guides on how to add, remove, or modify model classes.
+The purpose of this wiki is to provide step-by-step guides on how to add, remove, or modify model classes.

 ## Creating a new model class